-The third parties (competitors, consumer/business organisations) may provide the Authority with their comments on the transaction on their own initiative or when responding on the OCCP's questionnaires.
+Third parties (competitors, consumer/business organisations) may provide the Authority with their comments on the transaction on their own initiative or when responding to the OCCP's questionnaires.

 4.5 What information gathering powers does the merger authority enjoy in relation to the scrutiny of a merger?